CharlyMannion/CMannion_CV/README.md

 When working at RBS, I was required to explain, or 'demistify' the technology we were using to those in decision making positions that were less technically minded.
 This helped these stakeholders recognise the value of the work my team was doing.
 This experience showed me the importance of open and patient communication with others, and I think it will serve me well in my future career as a software developer.

 ## Previous Experience

+#### Northcoders (August 2020 to December 2020)

+At Northcoders, a multi-award winning bootcamp, I intend to hone the skills needed to become a full-stack software developer.

 #### Makers Academy (March 2018 to July 2018)